localstack/docs/content/en/user-guide/aws/elastic-load-balancing/index.md

 ### Limitations

-The Aplication Load Balancer currently supports only the `forward` and `redirect` action types.
+- The Aplication Load Balancer currently supports only the `forward` and `redirect` action types.
+- When using Route53 CNAMEs to route requests the ALBs, you may need to explicitly set the `Host` header to the resource record when making calls.